seekitlam/qmk_firmware/readme.md

 ## Issues

 1. Some keys like KC_VOLU/KC_VOLD in MAC_FN layer stop working after resume in MacOS.
 Temporary solution is to reboot the keyboard.
-QK_RBT (resets the keyboard and oes not load the bootloader) is mapped to the top key next to the knob on MAC_FN layer.
+QK_RBT (resets the keyboard and does not load the bootloader) is mapped to the top key next to the knob on MAC_FN layer.
 A convenient way to reboot the keyboard without replugging the cable.